Rufus For Real

 Why does potato salad taste better the next day?

-Chilling gives the potatoes time to absorb the dressing and lets the flavors meld, resulting in a more cohesive, flavorful salad.
+As the potato salad chills, the potatoes absorb more of the dressing and the flavors have time to meld, creating a more flavorful side dish.

 Who’s Stirring the Pot?